fivetran/dbt_microsoft_ads_source/models/docs.md

 The name of the account.
 {% enddocs %}

+{% docs account_timezone %}
+The time zone associated with this account.
+{% enddocs %}

 {% docs ad_distribution %}
 The distribution medium associated with this record.
 {% enddocs %}